 Here are a few Green Mountain tips to help you through.

 Now, at the start of the season, is the time to realistically assess your personal holiday pitfalls and plan ahead.
 After all, planning is key to overcoming any challenge.
 Consider these examples.

-- If you walk every day but it’s usually outside, plan an alternative winter walking routine.
+- If you walk regularly but usually outside, plan an alternative winter walking routine.
 Scope out a local mall for mall walking in bad weather.
 But remember, if you have good boots, mittens, gloves and warm clothes, walking outside can be fun!

-- Vary walking with an outdoor winter sport like skiing or skating (sign up for lessons).
-Or join a gym or health club and vary between the treadmill and the elliptical trainer all winter long.
-Either one is a great way to get some reading done while you exercise.
+- Vary walking with an outdoor winter sport like snowshoeing, skiing or skating (sign up for lessons).
+Or join a gym or health club and vary between the treadmill, elliptical trainer and other machines all winter long.

-- Plan to start with a reasonable amount of what you want, and savor every bite (see sidebar).
+- Plan to start with a reasonable amount of what you want, and savor every bite.

 - Continue to eat regular, balanced meals; don’t “save” calories so you can eat what you want at the big event.
 You’ll only set yourself up for overeating; you will be better able to decide what you really want if you come to the meal well-fed and not too hungry.

 - Assess the effect that alcohol has on your ability to stay mindful.
 If it presents a challenge, drink while you are eating, instead of before.
 The alcohol is more slowly absorbed that way.

 - This is the time of year for special foods and lots of them.
 Go with the flow.
 Look forward to this opportunity to savor and enjoy.
 The trick is not to be afraid of the food but to stay mindful.